stackbit-projects/fabulous-lavender-d512a/content/pages/index.md

     image_position: left
     title: Unifier Partner Program
     content: >
-      The Affinidi Partner Programs provide you with various benefits and promotional support including increased visibility with customers and Affinidi teams, opportunities to engage with customers, access to funding benefits and go-to-market resources, and more.
+      The Unifier Partner Programs provide you with various benefits and promotional support including increased visibility with customers and Unifier teams, opportunities to engage with customers, access to funding benefits and go-to-market resources, and more.
     actions:
       - label: View Demo